-I have an appointment for an initial assessment to discuss your situation and find out whether my approach for you is right.
+I have an appointment for an initial assessment to discuss your situation and find out whether my approach for you is right on Thursday 23rd March at 5pm.
 There is normally a wait between an initial assessment and starting counselling.

 If you would like to go on my alert list and be informed of future openings please use the form at the bottom of the page.